 Scam activity acted on per quarter

-Over the last quarter (January - March 2019), we've seen scam activity rise by 38% compared with the previous quarter.
+Over the last quarter (April - June 2019), we've seen scam activity drop by 11% compared with the previous quarter.

 We’re really serious about stopping scams.
 We’re working with customers and national crime agencies to identify fraudulent activity as soon as it’s reported to us but we always want to do more.